subham-71/subham-71/README.md

 I love to work in the machine learning domain.
 I am currently working on GANs.
 Planning to explore the applications of reinforcement learning in UAVs.
 In my free time, I enjoy working on business case studies.

-🔭 I’m currently working on Computer Vision and GANs
+🔭 I’m currently working on Deep Learning and Software Development.

-🌱 I’m currently learning Reinforcement Learning

 💬 Ask me about machine learning, web development, consulting, and data analytics